Frequently Asked Questions

 The MHDS program will accept up to 20 students each academic year.
 We accept only the most qualified candidates; therefore, actual acceptance may be fewer than 20.

 The MHDS program is designed to be highly efficient.
-We have developed a 20-month curriculum to maximize learning while acknowledging that students need to move on and find work.
+We have developed a 20-month curriculum to maximize learning while acknowledging that students need to move forward with their lives and careers.

 Have Questions or Need Help?